mcore1976/smartmetering/README.md

 Part List :

 - ATTINY 2313  or ATMEGA 328P chip
+- XTAL 8MHz - recommended for communication stability
 - SIM800L dev board
 - DHT22 sensor ( for outdoor reading ) or DHT11 sensor ( for indoor temperatures )
 - 1000uF/10V capacitor ( or higher )
 - 100nF capacitor
+- 2 x 22pF caapacitors when using XTAL
 - 3 x AA batteries or
 - Solar Cell 4 V - 5V   and diode 1N4007 and LiIon 3.7V battery ( same as used in mobile phones )